howerj/mod-pickle/readme.md

 # Module System For Pickle Interpreter

+**This project is a work in progress**.
+It is in pre-alpha at the moment so should not be counted on to actually do anything useful.

 This is a module system for the Pickle Interpreter, which is an interpreter for a TCL like language derived from an interpreter made by Antirez called 'picol'.
 The interpreter itself is licensed under the BSD license, everything in this